trdroid/MongoDB-Examples/Queries.md

 Upon inserting a document in a collection that does not have an _id field, a MongoDB object ID is generated and added to the document.

+<b>Finding specific documents</b>

+The find() method can be passed a query selector, which is a document that's used to match against all documents in the collection and returns all the matching documents.

+> db.users.find({username: 'David'})

+    { "_id" : ObjectId("56b95a26b33e3f9978550175"), "username" : "David" }

+Attempting to find a document that does not exist returns nothing

+> db.users.find({username: 'Tom'})

+### UPDATING

+Updates can be documents by using the update() method on a collection.

+The update() method requires two arguments:
+* which document to update
+* how to update the document and what to update it with

+<i>Add a new attribute (age) for an user</i>

+A new property can be added to an existing document by using the update() method and passing it
+* the document to be updated
+* using the $set operator to set a new property

+> db.users.update({username: 'Keith'}, {$set: {age: 25}})

+    WriteResult({ "nMatched" : 1, "nUpserted" : 0, "nModified" : 1 })

+The update() method finds the documents with the username 'Keith' and sets the 'age' property to 25

+When queried for the document containing 'Keith', the newly added property can be seen.

+> db.users.find({username: 'Keith'})

+    { "_id" : ObjectId("56b95a19b33e3f9978550174"), "username" : "Keith", "age" : 25 }

+<i> Remove an existing attribute </i>

+>